dacarras/r4sda/README.md

     attributes of items, and the percentage of each response category.
   - `c_mean()` estimate cluster means to aid cluster mean centering in mixed models
+  - `lsa_weights()` add normalized and effective sample weights to the provided data frame
   - \[…\]

 ## Example